 In some cases we recommend tailored tax codes to customers.
-These letters are recommendations only, so customers will need to apply for a tailored tax code if they wish to start using one.
+These letters are recommendations only, so customers will need to apply for a tailored tax code if they want to start using one.

 We’re continuing to send letters to employers with employees using an incorrect tax code.
 If one of your customers is affected by this change, we’ll notify you as well.

 We previously issued letters to customers who are using secondary tax codes on their New Zealand superannuation from the Ministry of Social Development (MSD).
-We’ve listened to your feedback and are still reviewing our process.
-We are not advising MSD to change the tax codes for these customers from secondary to M. MSD will also not be making any changes for customers who have previously received a letter until we have completed our review.
-We’ll update you here once we have more information.
+We’ve listened to your feedback and will only ask MSD to change a tax code if it's clearly incorrect.

 If you’ve applied for a tailored tax code already, this will stay in place and you will not need to make any more changes for the current financial year.
 If the tailored tax code you’re on is no longer suitable, you can complete a Tax code declaration - IR330 to change this.
 If you need to apply for a tailored tax code, you can do so in myIR.